raspberrypi/documentation/configuration/wireless/README.md

 Enter the key and press OK, then wait a couple of seconds.
 The network icon will flash briefly to show that a connection is being made; once it is ready, the icon stops flashing and shows the signal strength.

+##Headless
+As of the May 2016 release, `wpa_supplicant.conf` can be configured by placing it in the boot partition of the SD card.
+When the Pi boots, it will move the `wpa_supplicant.conf` to `/etc/wpa_supplicant/`.
+This method can be used to setup a WiFi connection headlessly.

+##Alternative Methods
 In older versions of Raspbian, there are alternative ways of setting up WiFi.
 Here are 3 different ways to configure it:

 - [Using GUI application](http://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/setting-up-wifi-with-raspbian)